YatterOfficial/Yatter.Invigoration/README.md

 #### An introduction to the ActionBase

-The CarActor class above has three available overrides, which are exposed by the ActionBase:
+The CarActor class above has four available overrides, which are exposed by the ActionBase:

 - ```public virtual void Action() {}```
 - ```public async virtual Task ActionAsync() {}```
 - ```public virtual void Dispose() { }```
+- ```public virtual void AddToNestedResponse()```

-_The choice of which to override, depends upon whether actions upon it are to be asynchronous, or not, and whether there will be anything to dispose when the object is destroyed._
+_The choice of which to override, depends upon whether actions upon it are to be asynchronous, or not, and whether there will be anything to dispose when the object is destroyed._ The fourth, ```AddToNestedResponse()```, is about the advanced topic of _Invigoration Nesting_, which is introduced shortly.

 - ALL the work is done in one of the Action methods - or any additional method that you write in support of which one you choose.